boostorg/hana/doc/tutorial.md

 where the first element of a pair is the key associated to a member, and the second element is the member itself.
-When a `Struct` is defined through the `BOOST_HANA_DEFINE_STRUCT` macro, the key associated to any member is a compile-time `String` representing the name of that member.
+When a `Struct` is defined through the `BOOST_HANA_DEFINE_STRUCT` macro, the key associated to any member is a compile-time `hana::string` representing the name of that member.
 This is why the function used with `for_each` takes a single argument `pair`, and then uses `first` and `second` to access the subparts of the pair.
 Also, notice how the `to<char const*>` function is used on the name of the member?
-This converts the compile-time `String` to a `constexpr char const*` so it can `cout`ed.
+This converts the compile-time string to a `constexpr char const*` so it can `cout`ed.
 Since it can be annoying to always use `first` and `second` to fetch the subparts of the pair, we can also use the `fuse` function to wrap our lambda and make it a binary lambda instead: